Form of Government: Republic

 Politics and current affairs

-Greece’s mainland occupies the southern region of the Balkan Peninsula and borders to the north-west with Albania, to the north with the Republic of Macedonia and Bulgaria and to the north-east with Turkey.
+Greece’s mainland occupies the southern region of the Balkan Peninsula and borders to the north-west with Albania, to the north with the Republic of North Macedonia and Bulgaria and to the north-east with Turkey.

 Three seas surround the country: the Aegean to the east, the Mediterranean to the south, and the Ionian to the west.
 It is predominantly mountainous and with very irregular coastlines: the Peloponnese peninsula lies to the south of the country and the Chalkidiki peninsula lies to the north-east.
 The rivers on the eastern side are shallow and torrent-like: the longest is the Aliákmonas while those on the western side (the Árachthos and the Achelous) are deeper.
 The climate is Mediterranean.